nbabusundaram/elk/README.md

 4. Now you supposed to get the running containers id as the response.
 If any error, please mail me nbabu.sundaram@gmail.com , i will happy to help you.

 5. That's all.
 Everything set.
 Open the browser, and type http://localhost:9292.
-You should able to kibana dashboard.
+Now, you should able see the kibana dashboard.

-6. If you want to stop the cluster, run the following command from the scripts folder Scripts# sh elkdown.sh
+6. If you want to tear-down the cluster, run the following command from the scripts folder Scripts# sh elkdown.sh